-Example Career: Fine Artists, Including Painters, Sculptors and Illustrators
+Example Career: Fine Artists, Including Painters, Sculptors, and Illustrators

 Career Description